s2135678/SoftwareDevelopment/Planning-and-Scheduling.md

        There are more details about the little tasks of the three main parts.
          ![](https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/planning_and_scheduling/Product.png "Little Tasks")

-3.  **Tasks Dependencies**
+## 3. Tasks Dependencies

 Before writing the prototype, all team members should get familiar with the software architecture and learn the techniques which will be used, including Python, Flask, CSS and so on.
 At the same time, the GUI designing can start, because there is not so much technical demand for this task.

 At the second stage, functionalities of the software will be implemented one by one, which includes login/logout, player's homepage, game community, publisher's homepage, game rules and reviews.
 For each sub-task, we should firstly design the GUI and then implement the frontend and backend.
 At the same time, database designing can start.

 At the third stage, after all GUIs have been implemented, we can start the GUI optimization.
 Also, components optimization will start after all tasks of frontend/backend have been finished.

 At the final stage, the software will be deployed and released.

 Also, software testing runs through all stages because we will use Test Driven Development (TDD).

-4.  **Gantt Chart**
+## 4. Gantt Chart

    ![](https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/planning_and_scheduling/Task_Dependencies.png "Gantt Chart")